joshbegley/nyt-latest/previous.md

 `Art de Roche analyses the key talking points from Arsenal's goalless draw with Everton`\
 https://nytimes.com/athletic/5989982/2024/12/14/arsenal-everton-analysis/

-**The Briefing: Newcastle 4 Leicester 0 - Set-piece work shining through and finally some new scorers**\
+**The Briefing: Newcastle 4 Leicester 0 - Set-piece work shining through and finally some new goalscorers**\
 `Chris Waugh breaks down the action from a dominant — and important — victory at St James' Park`\
 https://nytimes.com/athletic/5989985/2024/12/14/newcastle-leicester-murphy-bruno-isak/